tiwarylab/amino/README.md

 ## amino.py

-This is the complete Python 3 implementation of AMINO.
+This is the serial, kernel density estimation Python 3 implementation of AMINO.
 You should import this into your own projects when you want to use it on your own system.

+## amino_fast.py

+This is the parallel, kernel density estimation Python 3 implementation of AMINO.
+You should import this into your own projects when you want to use it on your own system.

+## amino_original.py

+This is the histogram-based Python 3 implementation of AMINO which is used in the original paper.
+This version is no longer recommended but remains available for reproducibility.

 ## amino_output.py